tarikulIslamNahid/tarikulIslamNahid/README.md

 ![TypeScript](https://img.shields.io/badge/-Tailwind-05122A?style=flat&logo=tailwindcss)&nbsp;

 ## Here are some ideas to get about me
-- 🔭 I’m currently learning & working on Laravel
+- 🔭 I’m currently working on Laravel, NuxtJs
-- 🌱 I’m currently learning on NODE JS
+- 🌱 I’m currently learning on NODE JS(EXPRESS JS)
 - 💬 Ask me about
 - 📫 How to reach me: [Facebook](https://facebook.com/md.tarekul.313)